risk-first/website/menagerie/Communication-Risk.md

 [Communication Risk](Communication-Risk) is the risk of communication between entities _going wrong_, due to loss or misunderstanding. <!-- tweet-end -->
 Consider this: if we all had identical knowledge, there would be no need to do any communicating at all, and therefore and also no [Communication Risk](Communication-Risk).

 But, people are not all-knowing oracles.
 We rely on our _senses_ to improve our [Internal Models](Glossary#Internal-Model) of the world.
-There is [Communication Risk](Communication-Risk) here - we might overlook something vital (like an oncoming truck) or mistake something someone says (like "Don't cut the green wire").
+There is [Communication Risk](Communication-Risk) here - we might overlook something vital (like an on-coming truck) or mistake something someone says (like "Don't cut the green wire").

 [Communication Risk](Communication-Risk) isn't just for people; it affects computer systems too.